AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/getting-started.md

 ## Prerequisites

-To use Batch SDK, you must ensure that you have access to an IMS Organization Sandbox provisioned with Adobe Experience Platform Sources.
+To use Self-Serve Sources (Batch SDK), you must ensure that you have access to an IMS Organization Sandbox provisioned with Adobe Experience Platform Sources.

 This guide also requires a working understanding of the following components of Adobe Experience Platform: